amille90/windows10/README.md

 </p>

 <h1>Windows 10 Virtual Machine Configuration in Azure</h1>
-This tutorial outlines the set up and configuaration of a Windows 10 Virtual Machine inside of a Microsoft Azure.<br />
+This tutorial outlines the set up and configuaration of a Windows 10 Virtual Machine inside of Microsoft Azure.<br />

 <h2>Environments and Technologies Used</h2>